dioxfile/NS-2-Selfish-Behavior-Protocols/README.md

 ---
 ---
-## To use the OLSR protocol, change the files:
+## To use the OLSR protocol change the files:
 * ns-2.34/olsr/olsr.cc

 <p>